diaomin/crnn-mxnet-chinese-text-recognition/README.md

 The accuracy of the current crnn model is about `98.7%`.

+The project originates from our own ([爱因互动 Ein+](https://einplus.cn)) internal needs.
+Thanks for the internal supports.

 ## Changes

 Most of the codes are adapted from [crnn-mxnet-chinese-text-recognition](https://github.com/diaomin/crnn-mxnet-chinese-text-recognition).